About the Program

 Upon successful completion of this program graduate student interns will be awarded a M.S. in Nutrition and Dietetics and be eligible to take the Registration Exam for Dietitians (R.D.
 Exam).

-We will begin reviewing applications for the “second round” of our application process on a first come, first serve basis.
-All applications for consideration must be received by Friday, April 27.
-You must have a current verification statement or intent to complete form (graduating in May 2018), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
+At this time second round applications are not being accepted.
+However, here are some things to keep in mind for next year.
+You must have a current verification statement or intent to complete form (graduating in May 2019), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
 The GRE exam is not required.

 All applicants are required to send a completed application packet by mail.
 A .PDF can be accepted to begin the review process, but an original must follow by mail.
 In order to not delay your application, official transcripts and references may be mailed directly to the program but it should be noted in your application packet.